JasonPekos/JasonPekos.github.io/pages/neal.md

 ## Ways Forward

-Divergent transistions are usually symptoms of some deeper degeneracy, and as such can indicate issues with biased inference in your MCMC sampler, non-identifiability in your model, etc.
+Divergent transitions are usually symptoms of some deeper degeneracy, and as such can indicate issues with biased inference in your MCMC sampler, non-identifiability in your model, etc.

 A guide to taming divergences can be found [here](https://mc-stan.org/misc/warnings.html).

-As discused in the Stan handbook, The most powerful solution is usually model reparametrization, which can be done in Turing as follows:
+As discussed in the Stan handbook, the most powerful solution is usually model reparametrization, which can be done in Turing as follows:

 ```julia:./code/ex1